MY COLONOSCOPY EXPERIENCES —PART 1

 Shortly after I had my first colonoscopy in 1997, I happened to mention to Dr. Niesen the fact that all of the articles on what to expect from a colonoscopy were written by medical professionals.
 I said that it would be nice if a layperson could write an article telling what to expect before, during, and after a colonoscopy.
 Dr. Niesen said, “Why does someone else have to do it?
 Since it is your idea why can’t you do it?”

 So I did.
 I wrote an article about my colonoscopy experience.
-I later updated the article in 2002 to include my second colonoscopy, in 2007 to include my third colonoscopy, and in 2009 to include both my fourth and fifth colonoscopies.
+I later updated the article in 2002 to include my second colonoscopy, in 2007 to include my third colonoscopy, in 2009 to include both my fourth and fifth colonoscopies, in 2013 to include my sixth colonoscopy, and in 2018 to include my seventh colonoscopy.

 Over the years I’ve given copies of the article to health care professionals who deal with patients who may get this test, as well as lay people who are considering having or already have decided to have the test, and want to know what to expect.